 8. Sharing Designs

 Canva lets you share your designs for free.
-Contrary to most other web based design tools, where collaboration is monetised, Canva lets you share graphics for no cost.
+Contrary to most other web-based design tools, where collaboration is monetized, Canva lets you share graphics for no cost.
 All you have to do is click on the get sharable link from the ‘your designs’ section.

 The link can be used by anyone to edit or patch up your design.
 Or there is a ‘share’ button on the editing page.
 This lets you share the graphic in the following manner